rothrock/perfect_binary_digits/README.md

 To speed things up, the program relies on a formula from discrete mathematics.
 See counting problems in the [wikipedia](https://en.wikipedia.org/wiki/nCr)

 In particular, it uses the nCr formula.
-[Here](https://www.calculatorsoup.com/calculators/discretemathematics/combinations.php)is the definition and an interactive calculator.
+[Here ](https://www.calculatorsoup.com/calculators/discretemathematics/combinations.php)is the definition and an interactive calculator.

 Think about counting the numbers with 4 perfect bits between 0 and 67.
 Also, know that it is easy to find perfect bits in a power of 2.